ZhuominChen0819/ZhuominChen0819.github.io/pages/projects.md

 permalink: "/projects/"

 ---
+#### **Ongoing Projects:**
+1. Future changes in the Mid-Atlantic Bight Cold Pool :  I am currently working on investigating future changes in the Mid-Atlantic Bight Cold Pool, based on Chen et al. [2018] and Chen & Curchitser [2020], using dynamically downscaled high-resolution models (ROMS-NWA-COBALT) under the high-emission scenario SSP5-8.5.

+2. Projecting future changes in the Gulf Stream warm-core rings and their impacts on the Northeast U.S. Large Marine Ecosystem in a changing climate using regional MOM6 simulations
+:  I have just been funded by <b><i>NOAA Modeling, Analysis, Predictions, and Projections Program (09/01/2024-08/31/2027; $568,996)</i></b> to work on investigating projections of changes in the Gulf Stream Warm-Core Rings and their impacts on the Northeast U.S. Large Marine Ecosystem using dynamically downscaled high-resolution models (regional MOM6-NWA) under different climate scenarios.

+3. Marine habitat shifts jointly constrained by ocean temperature and dissolved oxygen
+:  I am also working on investigating <i>marine habitat shifts</i> in large marine ecosystems around the North America, based on my recent work - Chen et al. [2024].
+This study will identify mechanistic controls to the predictability from the physical and biogeochemical driver variables across different marine species.
+4. Tracking Source Waters for the Northeast U.S. Shelf (NES) Bottom waters
+:  I am also working on tracking source waters of the NES bottom waters based on water mass characteristics, using a reanalysis dataset.
+This study also investigates relationships with Gulf Stream warm core rings.

 #### **Latest Progresses & News:**
 June, 2024
 : * My first research proposal (as a <i><b>Lead-PI</b></i>) has been selected for funding by NOAA.
 This project is about <i><b>Projecting future changes in the Gulf Stream warm-core rings and their impacts on the Northeast U.S. Large Marine Ecosystem in a changing climate using regional MOM6 simulations</b></i>.
 It's a three-year project and it will start from September, 2024.